 ALL Affiliated Clubs and Leagues require a compliant Safeguarding Officer.
 Safeguarding Officers need to achieve the following accreditation criteria:

 1. A current Safeguarding and Protection Children (SPC)

 All these qualifications have a 3-year validity period.

 For further information relating to the above please contact Sharon Eyers on 07557956354

 DBS is short for the Disclosure & Barring Service which provides a vetting check on those working in a paid or voluntary role with children and vulnerable adults; it replaces the previously required CRB (Criminal Records Bureau) checks.

 Roles for cricket that MUST have a DBS check?

 Anyone over the age of 16 holding any of the following positions in a club, league or other cricket organisation must have a valid and unexpired DBS certificate:

-• Welfare Officer (all Club, League, or County posts)
+• Safeguarding Officer (all Club, League, or County posts)

 • Coach (whether volunteer or paid, assisting or leading)